 A professional degree for career advancement and a training ground for the next generation of environmental health research experts.
 Our MPH explores the critical relationships between environmental exposures and health.
 Our faculty and students support the development of effective environmental health policy, a process reinforced by close mentorship and practical experiences through internships focused on translating research into action.

-Doctor of Philosophy, Toxicology and Environmental Health
+Doctor of Philosophy, Environmental Health Sciences

-Doctor of Philosophy, Epidemiology
+Doctor of Philosophy, Epidemiology: Environmental Health track

 Our faculty additionally mentor doctoral candidates on the environmental epidemiology track of the epidemiology PhD program within the School of Public Health.